Table of Contents:

 Now, although the ability to memorize things is important, improving memory alone is not enough to set us apart as star achievers.

-Your success in life is more dependent on your ability to learn from your experiences, and to be able to distinguish good decisions from bad.
+Your success in life largely depends on your ability to learn from your experiences and to distinguish good decisions from the bad.

-In a study published in the journal Nature , volunteers were treated with drugs that either increased or decreased dopamine levels, and were then asked to perform a reward-based learning task.
-Each volunteer was shown pairs of symbols on a computer.
-Each symbol had a certain amount of money assigned to it, with some symbols representing loss, and others gain.
+In a study published in the journal Nature, volunteers were treated with drugs that either increased or decreased dopamine levels, and were then asked to perform a reward-based learning task.
+Through a computer program, each volunteer was shown pairs of symbols each with a different dollar value representing a gain or a loss.
 Researchers then assessed the participants’ ability to maximize their gain.

 As it turned out, the volunteers who had the highest levels of dopamine ended up with the most money at the end.

 Every time the participants were rewarded for choosing the correct symbol, their dopamine committed that positive experience to their memory and helped them remember how to replicate the experience later.

 Another study has shown that participants with low levels of dopamine in the brain were more impulsive compared to those with higher dopamine levels.

 All of this evidence indicates that dopamine plays an important role in mental performance and tapping into this system has the potential to improve memory, learning, decision-making and planning.

 It is important to note, however, that the relationship between dopamine levels and performance follows an inverted U-shaped curve.
 That is, both excess and deficiency can impair mental performance.
 For that reason, the trick to optimal performance is not to increase dopamine as much as you can, but to find a balance in the middle of that U-shaped curve.